abeddost/Qalin-Sara-Inventory/SETUP-INSTRUCTIONS.md

 ## 🔐 Create Your First User

-1. Go to your Supabase dashboard: https://supabase.com/dashboard/project/wsvhtvxyvzkvfofryncp
+1. Go to your Supabase dashboard
 2. Navigate to **Authentication → Users**
 3. Click **"Add User"**
-4. Enter:
-   - Email: `admin@qalinsara.com`
-   - Password: `password123`
-   - Confirm email: ✅ (check this)
+4. Enter your email and password
 5. Click **"Create User"**

 ## 🎯 Test Your System